sportynest/setiment-analysis-model/README.md

 * **Preprocessing:** The text data was cleaned, tokenized, and stemmed.
 Stopwords were removed, and I used TF-IDF weighting for feature representation.
 * **Modeling:** I experimented with Naive Bayes and Support Vector Machines with different kernels.
 GridSearchCV was used for hyperparameter tuning the SVM.
-* **Evaluation:** The model was evaluated using accuracy and confusion matrices.
-After fine-tuning, an SVM with an RBF kernel achieved the highest performance.
+* **Evaluation:** The models were evaluated using accuracy and confusion matrices.
+Both a linear SVM and an SVM with an RBF kernel achieved the highest accuracy of 89.9%.
+Due to its simplicity, I opted to use the linear SVM for deployment.
 A slight bias towards positive classifications (more false positives than false negatives) suggests an area for potential refinement.

 ## Future Work